 - c. disability, illness or unemployment benefits;

-- e. award under a crime victim’s reparation law;
+- a. award under a crime victim’s reparation law;

-- f. payment for wrongful death of an individual of whom you were a dependent – to extent reasonably necessary for support;
+- b. payment for wrongful death of an individual of whom you were a dependent – to extent reasonably necessary for support;

-- g. life insurance payment on death of an individual of whom you were a dependent – to extent reasonably necessary for support;
+- c. life insurance payment on death of an individual of whom you were a dependent – to extent reasonably necessary for support;

-- h. up to $22,975 because of personal injury, not pain and suffering or compensation for actual monetary loss; or
+- d. up to $27,900 because of personal injury, not pain and suffering or compensation for actual monetary loss; or

-- i. payment in compensation of loss of future earnings — to the extent reasonably necessary for support.
+- e. payment in compensation of loss of future earnings — to the extent reasonably necessary for support.

 (NOTE: The above Bankruptcy Exemptions generally double if a husband and wife file jointly.)